MakeSchool-Tutorials/Node-Reddit-Clone/P10-Vote-On-A-Post/content.md

 git push
 ```

+If you made it this far, that means that you were able to successfully **implement a large scale application using Express, Handlebars, and MongoDB/Mongoose.**

-**CONGRATS!!** You've successfully built a clone of Reddit!
+**CONGRATS!!** You've built a clone of Reddit!
 If you're looking for more, check out the challenges below.

 # Challenges